pataprogramming/tones/curriculum/01-piano-chords.md

 ### The `chord` function

-While googling, Meg noticed that a *chord* is the sound of two or more notes played at the same time, like this:
+A *chord* is the sound of two or more notes played at the same time, like this:

 ![chord](img/chords_c3.png)

-Meg realized that Overtone's `chord` function was a handy chord generator, which returns the numbers that correspond to the notes of the chord.
-Too see how to use `chord` function, Meg looked at the document.
-She moved the cursor right next to the function name *chord*, right clicked and selected "show docs".
+Overtone's has a handy chord generator: the `chord` function.
+It returns a set of numbers the corresond to all the notes that make up the chord.
+You can see how to use the function by moving the cursor next to the function name (`chord`), right-clicking and selecting "show docs".

-> In the repl, `(doc chord)`
+> In the REPL, you can get the same information using `(doc chord)`

 ```clojure